millingw/jupiterhub-iris-docs/docs/source/bare-metal.rst

 Installing other dependencies
 -----------------------------
-Depending on the Linux distribution used the way to installed the rest of dependencies may vary.
+Depending on the Linux distribution used, the way to install the rest of dependencies may vary.
 This guide has been tested in Centos 7.

 In this step we install (in case they are not already available):